PriFi: Low-Latency Anonymity for Organizational Networks

 \section{Abstract}

-Organizational networks are vulnerable to traffic-analysis attacks that enable adversaries to infer sensitive information from network traffic --- even if encryption is used.
+{ Organizational networks are vulnerable to traffic-analysis attacks that enable adversaries to infer sensitive information from network traffic --- even if encryption is used.
 Typical anonymous communication networks are tailored to the Internet and are poorly suited for organizational networks.
-We present \prifi, an anonymous communication protocol for LANs which provides identity protection and provable tracking-resistance against eavesdroppers; it has low latency and is application agnostic. \prifi builds on Dining Cryptographers networks (DC-nets) and solves several of their limitations.
-For instance, the communication latency is reduced via a client/relay/server architecture tailored to LANs, where a set of servers assist the anonymization process without adding latency.
-Unlike mix networks and other DC-nets systems, a client's packets remain on their usual network path without additional hops, and in which a set of remote servers assist the anonymization process without adding latency. \prifi also solves the challenge of equivocation attacks, which are not addressed by related work, by encrypting traffic based on communication history.
-Our evaluation shows that \prifi introduces a small latency overhead ($\approx120$ms for $100$ clients) and is compatible with delay-sensitive applications such as VoIP.\@
+We present \prifi, an anonymous communication protocol for LANs, which protects users against eavesdroppers and provides high-performance traffic-analysis resistance. \prifi builds on Dining Cryptographers networks (DC-nets), but reduces the high communication latency of prior designs via a new client/relay/server architecture, in which a client's packets remain on their usual network path without additional hops, and in which a set of remote servers assist the anonymization process without adding latency. \prifi also solves the challenge of equivocation attacks, which are not addressed by related work, by encrypting traffic based on communication history.
+Our evaluation shows that \prifi introduces modest latency overhead ($\approx100$ms for $100$ clients) and is compatible with delay-sensitive applications such as Voice-over-IP\@. }